 BlueSky's strategic plan is updated to include career and college readiness objectives with the intent of providing our students with a successful transition after graduation.
 The focus on student career or college readiness begins at the moment a student enrolls.
 BlueSky continues to utilize an online enrollment form as part of the counselor intake session in which each student indicates their career interests.
 This enables the counselors to focus course scheduling for career and college preparation or individual post high school goals.
 Students are then scheduled accordingly into the World of Work career clusters for their elective classes.

 All students have individual access to their assigned school counselor who guides them in making college and career decisions through a variety of career activities in their Required Career Portfolio (RCP).
 The counselor works with each student individually to develop a portfolio through Minnesota Career Information System (MCIS) and a specific Course Plan tailored to each student.
 A student's plan upon graduation incorporates resume building, post-secondary educational exploration, interest inventory, scholarship search, financial aid, and applications to schools of their choice.
 These portfolios remain in our MCIS site indefinitely, so the student can access their information while they attend college or are in the workforce.
-Students are also encouraged to attend one of many Construct Tomorrow events around the state of Minnesota to learn more about Apprenticeship opportunities.
-During the 2020-21 school year, counselors introduced live sessions on important topics: Financial Aid and completing the Free Application for Federal Student Aid (FAFSA), Career/College Fair planning, ACT testing, and Apprenticeships.
 In addition, during the 2020-2021 school year, students met individually with their counselor to review the career plans, transcript, and post secondary actions.